top1944/duckuments/docs/atoms_30_learning_materials/10_autonomy/20_autonomy_overview.md

 Now that we have used our sensors to generate a set of meaningful measurements, we need to combine these measurements together to produce an estimate of the underlying hidden *state* of the robot and possibly to environment.

 \begin{definition}[State]\label{def:state}
-The state $\state_t \in \statesp$ is a *sufficient statistic* of the environment, i.e. it containBGYHK  L L ;P ['

-sJNXD all sufficient information required for the robot to carry out its task in that environment.
+The state $\state_t \in \statesp$ is a *sufficient statistic* of the environment, i.e. it contains all sufficient information required for the robot to carry out its task in that environment.
 This can (and usually does) include the *configuration* of the robot itself.
 \end{definition}

 What variables are maintained in the statespace $\statesp$ depends on the problem at hand.
 For example we may just be interested in a single robot's configuration in the plane, in which case $\state_t \equiv \pose_t$.
 However, in other cases, such as simultaneous localization and mapping, me may also be tracking the map in the state space.